Barnane: Location

 It lies in the shelter of the southern slope of the Devil's Bit mountain.
 The R501 road nearby connects the village to the towns of Borrisoleigh to the west and Templemore to the east.

 Legend

-The townsland gets its name from the legend of Saint Patrick who was pursuing the Devil out of Ireland.
+The townland gets its name from the legend of Saint Patrick who was pursuing the Devil out of Ireland.
 In his haste to escape the Apostle of Ireland, the Devil took a bite out of the mountain.
 The resultant gap (Bearnán) is what we see today in an otherwise smooth, table-like mountain.
 Spitting it out again, the "bit" landed in South Tipperary and formed the Rock of Cashel.